hlascelles/karina_personal_website/_posts/kitchen/2014-02-02-pineapple-red-thai-curry.md

 * Start boiling the rice.
 * Pre-heat the oven to 180C.
 * Cut the aubergine into large cubes.
-On a baking tray lined with baking paper, toss the aubergine cubes with a bit of coconut oil.
+On a baking tray lined with baking paper, toss the aubergine cubes with a bit of oil.
 Spread them into a single layer and bake in the oven until golden brown.
 * In a separate tray, toast the cashews until they start to turn golden.
 Don't forget to take them out of the oven before the aubergines are ready.
 * Make the curry paste.
 Finely chop the lemongrass.
 Very roughly chop ginger (no need to peel it), red onion, garlic, Romano pepper and chillies.
 Place all of them in a bowl.
 Add zest of 2 limes and all the spices (cumin, coriander, turmeric, salt, chilli powder, black pepper).
 Handblender everything into a paste.
-* In a heavy-bottomed pot, heat a bit of coconut oil.
+* In a heavy-bottomed pot, heat a bit of oil.
 Add the curry paste and fry for a couple of minutes, until it smells really good.
 Don't let it stick to the bottom of the pot.
 * Add the coconut cream and let it simmer.
 * Chop green beans into bite size pieces and add them in.
 * Chop the pineapple into bite size pieces and add them in.
 Add water if needed.